Generated Black Hills creek scene representing upper Rapid Creek near Silver City in South Dakota, not an exact location photo

 Compare Rapid Creek Below Pactola, Castle Creek, or French Creek when upper Rapid is high, warm, crowded, or access-limited.

+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
 South Dakota trout rules can include Black Hills exceptions.
-Recheck the 2026 South Dakota Fishing Handbook and current state regulations before fishing upper Rapid Creek.
+Recheck the 2026 South Dakota Fishing Handbook and current state rules before fishing upper Rapid Creek.

 Silver City Trailhead

-The clearest named access for the upper corridor and Deerfield Trail connection near the headwaters of Pactola Reservoir.
+The clearest named access for the upper area and Deerfield Trail connection near the headwaters of Pactola Reservoir.

 Useful for anglers who want more walking room and a longer public-creek day than a quick roadside stop.